schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 ## Numerical solution

 To estimate a numerical approximation to the solution of the model equations, the method of lines is commonly applied.
-First, the spatial coordinates are discretized, resulting in a system of ordinary differential equations (ODEs) or differential algebraic equations (DAEs) depending on the isotherm.
+First, the spatial coordinates are discretized, resulting in a system of ordinary differential equations (ODEs) or differential algebraic equations (DAEs), depending on the isotherm being used.
-Next, this system is discretized in time using explicit or implicit discretization method.
+Next, the system is discretized in time using either explicit or implicit methods.
-The latter results in an algebraic system which is then to be solved.

 Generally, the finer the grid used to discretize the continuous space-time domain, the closer the approximation will be to the exact solution.
 However, this comes at the cost of increased computational effort.
 To analyze the performance of a numerical solution method, the order of convergence is examined.
-Convergence order is a measure of the rate at which a numerical solution method approaches the exact solution as the grid size is reduced.
+Convergence order is a measure of the rate at which a numerical solution method approaches the exact solution as the grid size is increased.
-It is important to note that the convergence order is typically only reached asymptotically with increasing DOFs.
-Therefore, numerical methods with higher convergence orders may require more computational resources per grid point.
+However, methods with higher convergence orders may demand more computational resources per grid point.
+Moreover, it's worth noting that convergence order is generally only reached asymptotically with an increase in degrees of freedom (DOFs).
-Nevertheless, using numerical methods with high convergence orders is recommended for achieving accurate and efficient solutions of chromatographic models.
+Nonetheless, utilizing numerical methods with high convergence orders is recommended for achieving accurate and efficient solutions for chromatographic models.
+These higher-order methods often come with other advantageous properties, such as better stability {cite}`Atkinson2011`.

 Several numerical methods have successfully been applied to solve chromatographic models.
 In the following, an overview is given on selected methods which are currently used in state-of-the-art simulation software.